 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in San Luis experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.8 months, from October 23 to June 17, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is April 11, with an average hourly wind speed of 9.8 miles per hour.
+The windiest month of the year in San Luis is April, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 4.2 months, from June 17 to October 23.
-The calmest day of the year is August 2, with an average hourly wind speed of 5.5 miles per hour.
+The calmest month of the year in San Luis is August, with an average hourly wind speed of 5.7 miles per hour.